freelawproject/juriscraper/readme.md

     sudo mkdir -p /var/log/juriscraper

-Joining the project as a developer
+Joining the Project as a Developer
 ==================================
 We use a few tools pretty frequently while building these scrapers.
 The first is [a sister project called xpath-tester][3] that helps debug XPath queries.